Creating a belly band, sometimes referred to as a mid-section trim, is easy using the Make Room Molding Polyline edit tool or the various Trim tools.

 Chief Architect's Material Region tools can be used to place different materials on a floor or wall within the same room, such as a walk-in shower.

-The Project Browser is a convenient way access to all of the views saved with an open file.
+The Project Browser is a convenient way to access all of the views that are present in a plan or layout file.

 When there is more than one floor in a model, it is often helpful to see how they relate to each other.
 Any floor can be shown as a Reference Floor along with the current floor.